 Appearance—Define the appearance of menu items using the following options:

-- Style—Choose a menu style: default, underline, and pills.
+- Style—Choose a menu style: default, underline, or pills.
 The colors for each style are inherited from your app's theme.

 - Spacing—Define the spacing in pixels between pages listed in the menu.